EstebanMonge/debianninjacat/README.md

 It's time of Debian Ninja Cat.

 I don't know how draw anything...
-If Microsoft stolen this http://sharpwriter.deviantart.com/art/Welcome-to-the-Internet-Please-Follow-me-322248378) I'll use (steal! all the necessary "to build" our cat!
+If Microsoft stolen this http://sharpwriter.deviantart.com/art/Welcome-to-the-Internet-Please-Follow-me-322248378 I'll use (steal!) all the necessary stuff "to build" our cat!

 If you think that you can get a better result... please help me!